dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Simply removing UI-specific types in `System.Reactive` v7 would be a type 2 change (because of [the need for things to work when we have indirect dependencies on multiple versions](#transitive-references-to-different-versions)).

-We consider type 2 changes to be unacceptable unless [sufficient time has passed](#minimum-acceptable-path-for-breaking-changes).
+We consider type 2 changes to be unacceptable unless [sufficient time has passed and sufficient warning was given](#minimum-acceptable-path-for-breaking-changes).
 We consider all breaking changes undesirable, but would be open to type 1 changes on a shorter (e.g. 1-4 year) timescale if no better alternative exists.

 #### Plug-in systems must work

-We must not re-introduce the problem in which host applications with a plug-in model can get into a state where plug-ins disagree about which exact DLLs are loaded for a particular version of Rx.
+An earlier draft of this ADR stated that we must not re-introduce the problem in which host applications with a plug-in model can get into a state where plug-ins disagree about which exact DLLs are loaded for a particular version of Rx.
+That was before discovering that Rx 5.0 had already re-introduced it.
+So we now have the slightly less ambitious target of not making it any worse than it already is.

 It's worth re-iterating that this is a non-issue on .NET 6.0+ hosts.
 Applications hosting plug-ins on those runtimes will use [`AssemblyLoadContext`](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext), enabling each plug-in to make its own decisions about which components it uses.
 If plug-ins make conflicting decisions, it doesn't matter, because `AssemblyLoadContext` is designed to allow that.

 So we only need to consider .NET Framework.
-But there has been one critical change since Rx.NET first started running into the problems that led to the current situation: Rx.NET now defines exactly one .NET Framework target.
+There have been two relevant changes since Rx.NET first started running into the problems that led to the current situation:

+* As of v4.0, Rx.NET now defines exactly one .NET Framework target.
 The original problem occurred only because we had both `net40` and `net45` targets.
-Now, we have only `net472`.
+In v6.0, we have only `net472`.
+* As of v5.0, the version of .NET Framework we target is later than the oldest version of .NET Framework that the `netstandard2.0` target will run on

+The first of these fixed the problem, and the second brought it back as [discussed earlier](#the-return-of-the-plug-in-problems-in-rx-50).
+But as that earlier discussion says, it's not quite as bad now because there's rarely any good reason to write plug-ins that target pre-4.7.2 versions of .NET Framework.
+So as long as we keep the version of .NET Framework that we target as old as is practical, we should continue to minimize this problem.

-However, in design options where we consider splitting Rx.NET across multiple packages (e.g., where we move the UI-framework-specific pieces out into separate UI-framework-specific packages) we also need to be careful that we don't recreate the problems that occurred in Rx 3.0.
+However, in design options that would split Rx.NET across multiple packages (e.g., where we move the UI-framework-specific pieces out into separate UI-framework-specific packages) we also need to be careful that we don't recreate the other kinds of plug-in problems that occurred in Rx 3.0.
 We need to be certain that plug-ins that use two Rx.NET assemblies (e.g., the main Rx.NET assembly and the one containing WPF integration) can't end up with a mismatched pair because some other plug-in already forced the loading of an older version of just one of those assemblies.

 Since we change Rx.NET assembly versions with each major release, we shouldn't get a situation where `PlugInOne` loads, say, `System.Reactive` 7.0.0, and `PlugInTwo` wants v8.0.0 of `System.Reactive` and (say) `System.Reactive.Wpf` but ends up with v7 of `System.Reactive` (because that's what `PlugInOne` already loaded) and v8 of `System.Reactive`.
 These two different versions of `System.Reactive` would have different strong names, so .NET Framework will load both versions in this scenario.